• Home

 Step-4

-Now, let’s see what happens if we insert the file as drive link.
-Once you insert the files into Gmail message, click on send to send the email from Gmail.
+Now, let’s see what happens if we insert the file as a drive link.
+Once you insert the files into the Gmail message, click on send to send the email from Gmail.
 It will open another notification.
 There are a lot many options out there.

 sharing-drive-files